 On a snowy morning in 1906, Famine refugee Paddy Brennan, steps into a tavern in Boston, Massachusetts.
 There he encounters the embodiment of the triumphal “New” Irish of Boston in the form of a third generation Irish-American bartender.
 When arriving on American shores in 1848, Paddy had found the same miseries that he had left behind in Ireland: bigotry, poverty and hatred.
 Heartbreaking, thought-provoking and ultimately uplifting, this unique narrative incorporates historical details such as the Great Hunger, the rise of the Know-Nothings, Victorian prejudices and the Great Boston Fire of 1872.
-GO HOME PADDY is also timely as it examines the roles of immigration, race relations and religion in American society — hot political topics of today.
+GO HOME PADDY is also timely as it examines the role of immigration, race relations and religion in American society — hot political topics of today.
 GO HOME PADDY, a graphic novel of around 200 pages and illustrated using the Victorian simian stereotype of the Irish, is an excellent match for any publishing house that has a line of distinctive graphic novels.